-Educational inequity is one of Cambodia’s greatest crisis; it is severely diminishing the life opportunities of many children and holding the nation back from reaching its 2050 vision of becoming a developed economy.
+Educational inequity is one of Cambodia’s greatest crises; it is severely diminishing the life opportunities of many children and holding the nation back from reaching its 2050 vision of becoming a developed economy.
 Where children are born can determine their educational, and perhaps, life trajectory:

 - Only 1 in 10 children who start school in Cambodia today will finish high school.